 First a message from my compliance department; I am not allowed to give tax advice and this paper must not be construed as giving advice on taxation for either German or US private citizens.

-Firstly one should be aware that most mutual funds have sales clauses specifically stating that these funds must not be sold, amongst others, to citizens of the United States of America, wherever they may reside.
-Most mutual funds does not however mean all mutual funds and the skill is finding, from the 46,000 funds available to investors on the German market, those where this blockage does not apply.
+Firstly, one should be aware that most mutual funds have sales clauses specifically stating that these funds must not be sold, amongst others, to citizens of the United States of America, wherever they may reside.
+‘Most mutual funds’ does not however mean ALL mutual funds and the skill is finding, from the 46,000 funds available to investors on the German market, those where this blockage does not apply.
 There are no published lists of such funds, indeed if there were, steps would probably be taken to close this loophole; but the funds exist and can be found with diligent research and checking each individual prospectus.

-Then there is the problem of reporting the investments in mutual funds to the tax authorities in Germany (in our case) and to the US.
+There is also the potential problem of reporting the investments in mutual funds to the tax authorities in Germany (in our case) and to the US.
 An efficient and professional platform bank where clients’ assets are held securely, will prepare tax reports showing the profits and losses of a portfolio for the preceding year normally in February or March of the following year.
 These satisfy the needs of the local tax authorities.
 A pragmatic US tax adviser then will know at which point the FATCA reports require detail and below which a portfolio as a whole can be reported.
 Here it is essential that the US Tax adviser is well versed in the detail of the IRS level of tolerance.
 This is a pragmatic solution, relying on the fact that there are a limited number of staff within the IRS available to pore over the details of every report and the fact that a well-known and reliable US tax adviser will normally be trusted to deliver accurate data.

 Article contributed by John Townsend.
 John Townsend advises clients on their investment portfolios for Matz-Townsend Finanzplanung.
 He is a Fellow of the Chartered Institute for Securities and Investment in London.>